Katherine Mansfield: Memorials and archives

-The following high schools in New Zealand have a house named after Mansfield: Whangārei Girls' High School; Rangitoto College, Westlake Girls' High School, and Macleans College in Auckland; Tauranga Girls' College; Wellington Girls' College; Rangiora High School in North Canterbury, New Zealand; Avonside Girls' High School in Christchurch; and Southland Girls' High School in Invercargill.
+The following high schools in New Zealand have a house named after Mansfield: Whangārei Girls' High School; Westlake Girls High School, and Macleans College in Auckland; Tauranga Girls' College; Wellington Girls' College; Rangiora High School in North Canterbury, New Zealand; Avonside Girls' High School in Christchurch; and Southland Girls' High School in Invercargill.
 She has also been honoured at Karori Normal School in Wellington, which has a stone monument dedicated to her with a plaque commemorating her work and her time at the school, and at Samuel Marsden Collegiate School (previously Fitzherbert Terrace School) with a painting, and an award in her name.

 Her birthplace in Thorndon has been preserved as the Katherine Mansfield House and Garden, and the Katherine Mansfield Memorial Park in Fitzherbert Terrace is dedicated to her.

 There is the Résidence le Prieuré, Rue Katherine Mansfield in Avon/Fontainebleau, very near to the former monastery, the G. I. Gurdjieff's Institute, that is the place where she died.
 A street in Menton, France, where she lived and wrote, is named after her.
 An award, the Katherine Mansfield Menton Fellowship is offered annually to enable a New Zealand writer to work at her former home, the Villa Isola Bella.
 New Zealand's pre-eminent short story competition is named in her honour.

 Archives of Mansfield material are held in the Alexander Turnbull Library in the National Library of New Zealand in Wellington, with other important holdings at the Newberry Library in Chicago, the Harry Ransom Humanities Research Center at the University of Texas, Austin and the British Library in London.
 There are smaller holdings at New York Public Library and other public and private collections.
 Mansfield's literary and personal papers and belongings at the Alexander Turnbull Library were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register in 2015.